NeoApplications/Neo-Store/README.md

 </table>

 ## Contributions
-If you know Java or Kotlin you can work on additional features!
+If you have knowledge in Java or Kotlin you can work on additional features! or bugs and open pull requests!.
+Make sure the code is formatted before make a pull request.

-I will happily work on features you would like to have, just open an issue.
+You can also contribute to this project by opening issues for bugs or new features.

 ## Support Development
 [![397U9cwF8LH7F27cDnwFazaQ16LFNiiuU5](https://img.shields.io/badge/Bitcoin-397U9cwF8LH7F27cDnwFazaQ16LFNiiuU5-blue?style=for-the-badge&logo=bitcoin)](https://img.shields.io/badge/Bitcoin-397U9cwF8LH7F27cDnwFazaQ16LFNiiuU5-blue?style=for-the-badge&logo=bitcoin)